Supporting process improvements to drive quick and cost-effective delivery of infrastructure to meet business needs.

-Using an Agile approach, a number of improvement actions were divided into prioritised ‘sprint’ plans, with initiatives falling within four key priority areas:
+Using an Agile approach, a number of improvement actions were divided into prioritised ‘sprint’ plans, with initiatives falling within three key priority areas:

 - reducing effort and delivery cycle times associated with the global infrastructure provisioning processes by more than 40%

 - reducing manual effort, removing waste and improving visibility associated with measurement and reporting of performance